Information Systems and Support in the Biomedical Genetics Program

 Leading the Information Technology staff is John Farrell, the Computer Operations Manager.
 He has over 25 years experience developing database management systems for medical research projects at Boston University Medical School.

-Because of the collaborative focus of our Program, the Genetics IT staff is well prepared to cooperate with the Clinical Sites and collaborators in all design, collection and analysis functions.
+Because of the collaborative focus of our Program, the Biomedical Genetics IT staff is well prepared to cooperate with the Clinical Sites and collaborators in all design, collection and analysis functions.
 This group of researchers has particular strength in genetic epidemiology to determine environmental and genetic factors underlying disease.